jbrubake/pcal/doc/ReadMe.txt

            displayed/printed in the encoding used) but will not be 100%.
            Patches would be gratefully accepted from anyone with the expertise to provide the necessary character encodings!

+           UPDATE:

+              As of 'pcal-4.9.0', Russian, Latvian, and Lithuanian language support is no longer considered "experimental" due to the addition of the proper character encodings for those languages.
+              See the 'pcal-4.9.0' release notes (above) for details.

          - Substantial changes were made to the HTML user interface used to generate calendars.